 There are two types of probate administration under Florida law: formal administration and summary administration.
-There is also an informal proceeding called “Disposition of Personal Property Without Administration.”
+There is also an informal proceeding called “Disposition Without Administration.”
 This applies only in limited circumstances when the amount of the assets is very small.

-“Summary Administration” is generally available only if the value of the estate subject to probate in Florida is not more than $75,000, and if the decedent’s debts are paid.
+“Summary Administration” is generally available only if the value of the estate subject to probate in Florida is not more than $75,000, excluding the value of an exempt homestead.
 Summary administration is also available if the decedent has been dead for more than two years and there has been no prior administration.

 What is Guardianship?
 Guardianship is the process designed to protect and exercise the legal rights of individuals who lack the capacity to make their own decisions for their care or property, and who have not made plans to address what happens when they become incapacitated.
 Guardianship in Florida is governed by the Florida Guardianship Law and The Florida Probate Rules